mmu-webdesign/IWD-web-term2/rwd-week-1.md

 ### Code

-It is too easy to use someone elses code.
+It is too easy to use someone else’s code.
 We expect you to develop your own code (based on what we supply) because you are trying to learn the basics of HTML, CSS and little JavaScript.
-Copying and pasting won't help.
+Just as in Introduction to Programming, copying and pasting won’t help.

-If you feel you want to use someone elses code (as a small element of your site) you need to find out if you can explicitly do this.
+If you feel you want to use someone else’s code (as a small element of your site) you need to find out if you can explicitly do this.

 Code that can be shared often has explicit instructions in comments.
 Much code is open source but you need to check.
 Likewise most code in online tutorials is free to use.

 * As a student you should only use code that explicitly allows re-use.
-* You must credit the author/source.
+* You must credit the author/source in a comment in your source code.
 * You should only use code you understand - tutors will not debug it for you.
-* You must not use code from another students submission.
+* You must not use code from another student’s submission.
 * Whilst we encourage collaboration in the classroom, you must ensure your submission is your own.

 Finally you should evaluate the efficiency of any code you use.
-Is it well written or does it take a hundred lines to do what could be done in 5?
+Do you know enough about this language to be able to tell if it well written or does it take a hundred lines to do what could be done in 5, or are there faster or more maintainable approaches?

 For more information on Copyright read the UK government's document - [Copyright Notice: digital images, photographs and the internet](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf)